 End of the year goodbye stars are a great community-building activity that helps students further their social-emotional development.
 Saying goodbye is hard for some, and this helps them say it to their peers before summer vacation.
 It helps them reflect on past experiences and from the year together as a class.

 Students get to share and write those memories and goodbye messages to their peers on stars.
 They build and strengthen relationships and good feelings this way.
-Completing the activity strengthens writing and spelling skills.
+Completing the activity enhances writing and spelling skills.
 Most of all, end of the year goodbye stars make a wonderful keepsake.

-Start by creating a tracer of a large star.
+- Start by creating a tracer of a large star.
 The stars I use are approximately 12″ in diameter.
 Use the tracer to trace a class set of stars with a pencil.
 Cut out each star and write the names of each student in the center of each star.
 Don’t forget to create one for yourself and any other teachers in the classroom.

-Completing this activity so that each student writes on each star requires a bit of organization.
+- Completing this activity so that each student writes on each star requires a bit of organization.
 I recommend using small pieces of tape with arrows on each to put on each student’s desk.
 The arrow will point to where that student will pass their star next.
 Make sure all students and teachers have a spot to sit with an arrow that points to a spot.
 Make sure that each spot will receive each star in turn.
-Have your students sit in their spots and point to where they will pass the stars next.
-Get them to pass their own stars to the first person.
+Have your students sit in their spots and look to where they will pass the stars next.
+Get them to give their stars to the first person.